codingwhite/geeksforgeeks-as-books/README.md

 ### Fix the encoding

 The encoding isn't well handled yet.
-You'll spot some gibberish(mostly ‘ and ’) once in a while.
+You'll spot some gibberish(mostly caused by ‘ and ’) once in a while.
 While it won't affect your understanding much, it's quite annoying.

 ## Contribute